webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Rules/Focus.md

 ---
-aliases:
-  - Focus
-  - Focus in Cypher
+aliases: [Focus, Focus in Cypher]
 tags:
 - Compendium/CSRD/en/Rules/Focus
 - Rule/Foci/Choosing
 - Rule/Foci/Connections
 - Rule/Foci/Connections
-title: Focus
-collection: Rules
-kind: Compendium
 ---

 # Focus

 Focus is what makes a character unique.
 No two PCs in a group should have the same focus.
 A focus gives a character benefits when they create their character and each time they ascend to the next tier.
 It’s the verb of the sentence “I am an adjective noun who verbs.”